When it comes to natural healing for your dog, you can’t go wrong with medicinal mushrooms for dogs.

 Research shows they can improve immune system function and have a wide range of other important health benefits for your dog.
 And they’re very social – they work really well together.
 You can combine them to get the different healing properties of each one.

 1. Reishi Mushrooms

 Reishi mushrooms are known as the mushrooms of immortality.
 They have anti-tumor effects, anti-inflammatory, anti-viral and immune-stimulating properties.
 This makes them great for boosting overall health.
-In dogs, reishi mushrooms can …
+In dogs, reishi mushroom for dogs can …